kobros-tech/documentation/content/applications/finance/fiscal_localizations/italy.rst

 - an :abbr:`HSM (Hardware Security Module)`.

 .. warning::
    Odoo **cannot** digitally sign documents for you.
-When a 6 digits long :guilabel:`Codice Destinatario` is detected, then the :abbr:`EDI (Electronic Data Interchange)` process stops, the invoice is set on the :guilabel:`Requires user signature` state.
+When a 6-digit long :guilabel:`Codice Destinatario` is detected, then the :abbr:`EDI (Electronic Data Interchange)` process stops, and the invoice is set on the :guilabel:`Requires user signature` state.
 You can download the document in XML, sign it with any :guilabel:`Digital Qualified Signature` provider's external program and send it through the :abbr:`AdE (Agenzia Delle Entrate)` portal.